 - Past end customers include DoD, FBI, Morgan, PayPal, Epic, ManorCare, Bosch, Lear, Chevron, and EDF.

-Simon Hartley is a veteran of successful startups and Fortune 100 companies, a Subject Matter Expert (SME) in the business of cybersecurity, hardening critical infrastructure, and improving IT resilience.
-He recently joined Quantinuum in the role of US Sales & Business Development and is a startup advisor, published author, and public speaker.
+Simon Hartley is an alum of successful startups and Fortune 100 companies, a subject matter expert in the business of cybersecurity, hardening critical infrastructure, and improving IT resilience.
+He joined Quantinuum in early 2022 in the role of North American Cybersecurity Sales & Business Development and is a startup advisor, published author, and public speaker.

 - “I have been captivated by innovation since first setting eyes on a computer.
 I love growing new business, communication, and teamwork with customers, colleagues, partners, investors, and the community.
 My strengths are problem solving, analysis, and constant learning in the highly dynamic markets around emerging technologies.”